mpenet/thera/README.md

 ## CLIENT

-It is still a work in progress, and is in a very rough (low level) state at the moment.
+It uses Cassandra Jdbc driver and provides the basic building blocks to something more idiomatic that will come later.

 ### Example